 About the EKHUFT Formulary

 The formulary is a guide to the status of drugs agreed by the EKHUFT Drugs and Therapeutics Committee (DTC).
-It also has details of the local and national NHS status of most licensed medications.
-For current drug tariff cost information the East Kent Primary Care Formulary is a source and details all drugs that approved for GP repeat prescribing, which while a wider list than our historic formulary has the advantage that it can guide better FP10 prescribing.
-During 2017 we have commenced the full transition process to a single joint East Kent formulary.
-This version of the formulary is maintained by Medicines Information Tel 01233 616001 (Internal extension 7236001), email prescribingsupport(at)nhs.net
+In particular it details medications without a license that have been approved for use in secondary care.
+It also has details of the local and national NHS status of most licensed medications although this is now covered better in the joint formulary.
+For current drug tariff cost and shared care information accordingly see the Joint East Kent formulary .
+Our formulary is maintained by Medicines Information Tel 01233 616001 (Internal extension 7236001), email prescribingsupport(at)nhs.net

 This formulary aims to inform our patients and staff as to the medications and their indications that are routinely available for NHS initiation by Trust clinicians.
 The default position is that where a patient contact has occurred it is the Trust clinician who is responsible for initiation and for ascertaining the NHS availabibility of a medication in an indication.
 The formulary considers the status of most of the medications or preparations licensed (i.e. have marketing authorisation) for human use in the UK.
 It also includes some medications that for various reasons are without a license but where there is evidence for effectiveness.
 These unlicensed preparations will be detailed if their status has been evaluated favourably by the Trust.
 In some cases it indicates that a medicine is not available for routine NHS use in Trust patients.

 Any drug marketed since December 2005, if found in the formulary, has been approved in an indication specific manner, and the Trust is only likely to be funded for use in the approved indication(s).
 In particular you need to be aware that the NHS is unlikely to commission treatment of high cost drugs out of licence or outside the criteria of a NICE technical appraisal (NICE TA) without a formal policy.
+Kent and Medway policies since 2013 are at this link.
 Applications to add a drug to formulary have to be initiated by a Trust clinician.
 It is only rarely that a drug will be added without a detailed case being made by the clinician.
 The most notable exception being the case of NICE TAs which are funded with highest possible priority by the relevant commissioner and where the Trust and relevant commissioner does not need to therefore undertake a detailed appraisal of the drug's place in treatment.
-From October 2017 drug use by the English NHS will increasingly be guided by the recommendations of the English Regional Medicines Optimisation Committees (RMOCs) and from 2019 NICE will evaluate all new licensed medicinal products.
+From October 2017 drug use by the English NHS has increasingly be guided by the recommendations of the English Regional Medicines Optimisation Committees (RMOCs) and from 2019 NICE will evaluate all new licensed medicinal products.

 Modified release/patch formulations require separate addition to formulary, and this will not happen automatically if they were more expensive than the standard generic product.
 Do remember that different manufacturer's modified release/patch formulations may not be therapeutically equivalent and with drugs with a low therapeutic index the Trust supports MHRA guidance to prescribe by brand name.